 The art is sensational, with thick and rich blacks.
 I mean, come on, it’s Alex Toth!
-The introduction has a playful page layout and is quite unique and engaging, but for the rest the pages are divided into thirds, with two to three panels per third.
+The introduction has a playful page layout and is quite unique and engaging, but for the rest, the pages are divided into thirds, with two to three panels per third.
 When there’s fast action or conversation the panels increase but stay in the thirds.
 Lettering is clear and easy to read; Toth works different word balloons in for sound effects but mostly sticks with the traditional.

-It’s an impressive size, matching the three volume Toth biography, and allows for full submersion into the material.
+It’s an impressive size, matching the three-volume Toth biography, and allows for full submersion into the material.
 Very heavy paper stock with sewn binding that’s a little too tight.
 The silk ribbon is always appreciated!

 A nice extras section at the back.
 Pages from the French editions, roughs, hand coloured pages that never saw print, and page roughs.
 As “behind the scenes” as the casual fan would enjoy.
-Looking at the “what could have been” coloured pages only demonstrate the strength of Toth’s abilities in ink.
+Looking at the “what could have been” coloured pages only demonstrates the strength of Toth’s abilities in ink.

 Bravo to Library Of American Comics for getting this rarely seen material out to the public in an expansive volume.
 A must for all Toth fans.